Learned Adaptive Mesh Generation: Background

+Poisson's equation is the quintessential elliptic PDE because it defines the mathematical archetype for steady-state equilibrium.
+While other classes model change over time, it describes how a spatial field responds instantly to sources.
+Mathematically, it serves as the simplest second-order elliptic operator, exhibiting characteristic properties like global dependence and maximum smoothness.
+Physically, it is the foundational model for gravity, electrostatics, and heat distribution.
+Consequently, it remains the primary benchmark for developing theoretical proofs and modern numerical solvers.

-We consider a continuous domain $\Omega$ of an arbitrary genus and number of boundary surfaces, denoted $\partial \Omega$.
-Our work focuses on solving the Poisson problem with Dirichlet boundary conditions. consider the Laplace-Beltrami operator $\Delta$.
-We solve for:
+\paragraph{Poisson's Equation} We consider a continuous domain $\Omega \in \mathbb{R}^3$ of an arbitrary genus and number of boundary surfaces, denoted $\partial \Omega$.
+We focus on solving the Poisson problem with Dirichlet boundary conditions.
+Consider the Laplace-Beltrami operator $\Delta$.
+We solve: